Related Rates: Distance, Shadows & Velocity Decomposition

 Key Frames from the Lecture

-When you have an equation like \(x^2 + y^2 = s^2\) and both \(x\), \(y\), and \(s\) depend on time \(t\), you can’t just “take the derivative with respect to \(x\).”
-Instead, you differentiate each term with respect to its own variable:
+Given an equation such as \(x^2 + y^2 = s^2\) in which \(x\), \(y\), and \(s\) all depend on time \(t\), one cannot simply differentiate with respect to \(x\).
+Instead, each term is differentiated with respect to its own variable:

 \[2x\,dx + 2y\,dy = 2s\,ds\]